selenite140/matter/examples/contact-sensor-app/nxp/k32w/k32w0/README.md

 *   _Solid On_ &mdash; The device is fully provisioned and has full network and service connectivity.

-**LED D3** shows the state of the simulated lock bolt.
-When the LED is lit the bolt is extended (i.e. door locked); when not lit, the bolt is retracted (door unlocked).
-The LED will flash whenever the simulated bolt is in motion from one position to another.
+**LED D3** shows the state of the simulated contact sensor. when the LED is lit, the sensor is contacted, when not lit, the sensor is non-contacted.

 **Button SW2** can be used to reset the device to a default state.
 A short Press Button SW2 initiates a factory reset.
 After an initial period of 3 seconds, LED2